 Final examination results will be posted to a student's term address, or vacation address if requested.
-Change of address forms and forms requesting that results be posted to a vacation address are included in the examination timetable and are obtainable at the Student Enquiry Counter, the Chancellery.
-Both forms can be accepted up to Friday 27 November, Results are also posted on School noticeboards and in the University Library, Results on noticeboards are listed by Student Registration Number.
+Forms requesting that results be posted to a vacation address are included in the examination timetable and change of address forms are obtainable at the Student Enquiry Counter, the Chancellery.
+Both forms can be accepted up to Friday 25 June for Session 1 results and Friday 26

+November for Session 2 and whole year results.
+Results are also posted on School noticeboards and in the University Library.
+Results on noticeboards are listed by Student Registration Number.